Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: Abstract

 \section{Abstract}

-{In this work we compute the Chen--Ruan cohomology and the stringy Chow ring of the moduli spaces of smooth and stable $n$-pointed curves of genus $1$.
-We suggest a definition for an Orbifold Tautological Ring in genus $1$, which is both a subring of the Chen--Ruan cohomology and of the stringy Chow ring.}
+In this work we compute the Chen--Ruan cohomology and the stringy Chow ring of the moduli spaces of smooth and stable $n$-pointed curves of genus $1$.
+In the first part of the paper we study and describe stack theoretically the twisted sectors of \mun \ and \mbun.
+In the second part, we study the orbifold intersection theory of \mbun.
+We suggest a definition for an Orbifold Tautological Ring in genus $1$, which is both a subring of the Chen--Ruan cohomology and of the stringy Chow ring.